All Things Must Pass: 2020–2021

 On 27 November 2020, the Harrison family released a stereo remix of the song "All Things Must Pass" to mark the album's 50th anniversary.
 Dhani Harrison described it as a prelude to further releases related to the anniversary.
 That same month, as part of its Archive on 4 series, BBC Radio 4 broadcast "All Things Must Pass at 50", a one-hour special presented by Nitin Sawhney.

 On 10 June 2021, the release of a 50th anniversary edition was officially announced for 6 August.
 The reissue is available in seven varieties, from Standard vinyl and CD editions up to an Uber Deluxe Edition box set.
 The most extensive editions contain 70 tracks across 5 CDs/8LPs, including outtakes, jams and 47 demos, 42 of which are previously unreleased, and a scrapbook containing archival notes and track-by-track annotation curated by Olivia Harrison.
 The Uber Deluxe set adds a 44-page book on the creation of the 1970 triple album, along with scale replica figurines of Harrison and the Friar Park gnomes, an illustration by Voormann, and Paramahansa Yogananda's text "Light from the Great Ones", among other extras.

 On Metacritic, the Super Deluxe Edition has an aggregate score of 92 out of 100, based on eight reviews – indicating what the website defines as "universal acclaim".
-The release received maximum scores from Mojo, The Times, The Daily Telegraph, the Daily Mail, the Daily Express, Uncut and American Songwriter.
+The release received maximum scores from Mojo, The Times, The Daily Telegraph, the Daily Express, Uncut and American Songwriter.
 It peaked at number 6 in the UK and number 7 on the Billboard 200 in the US; in other Billboard charts, it topped the listings for Top Rock Albums, Catalog Albums and Tastemaker Albums, and placed at number 2 on Top Albums Sales.
 The 50th anniversary release also peaked at number 2 in Germany and number 3 in Switzerland, among other top-ten international chart placings.
 In 2022, the 50th anniversary box set won the Grammy Award for Best Boxed or Special Limited Edition Package.